 Make sure you know how your industry is perceived in the market you are looking to send to, how your content is received, and what limitations, if any, apply.
 For example, while OTPs from a casino are fine, marketing content might not be.
 In fact, the latter might even be illegal in some cases, guaranteeing any such campaign to not only fall prey to carrier filtering but also attract other, bigger troubles.

 Your SMS service provider can help you out a lot by highlighting the key issues and content limitations that need to be followed to ensure that the messages actually go through.

-Most markets require the companies looking to send A2P messaging traffic, to whitelist their content and Sender ID-s beforehand with the local operators.
-But even those cases that don't require registration, might still benefit from having a conversation with the operators to make sure no issues occur.
-Your SMS provider will usually cover all the whitelisting processes as well as take all needed steps for registering (such as asking for the relevant documentation, samples, Sender IDs, etc.).
+Most markets require companies looking to send application-to-person (A2P) messaging traffic to whitelist their content and Sender IDs beforehand with local operators.
+But even those that don't require registration might still benefit from having a conversation with the operators to make sure no issues occur.
+You need to take all the steps you can in order to avoid getting blocked by any spam filter for text messages.